AdityaCoppisetti/robotic-arm/journal.md

-i actually dont know if the raspberry zero 2w will be able to supply the needed current for the microcontroller
+i actually dont know if the raspberry zero 2w will be able to supply the needed current for the microcontroller okay so ssince im using a classic arduino nano ATmega328P , i can use the usb to power AND communicate to the arduino nano over usb.